ryanburda/trail_marker.nvim/README.md

 ## What are Trail Markers
-Trail markers highlight specific points in your code.
-Multiple markers make a trail.
-Trail markers are meant to be traversed in order to guide you down a specific code path.
-Multiple trails can exist per project and trails are always persisted through restarts, allowing you to go on your favorite hikes again and again.
+Trail markers highlight specific points in your code, forming a sequenced path known as a trail.
+Designed to guide you through a particular execution path, these trails can be created and customized for each project, and they persist even after restarts, allowing for repeated exploration of specific code paths.

-Trail markers differ from [marks](https://neovim.io/doc/user/motion.html#mark-motions) in that you don't assign them a letter.
-An ordered relationship is fundamental to the way trail markers are designed to be used.
-With trail markers you don't need to remember how you named your marks.
+Unlike traditional [marks](https://neovim.io/doc/user/motion.html#mark-motions), trail markers don't require you to assign a letter, freeing you from the need to remember mark names.
+The core philosophy of trail markers is their ordered relationship, making navigation intuitive and efficient.

-The [jumplist](https://neovim.io/doc/user/motion.html#jump-motions) is the closest parallel to trail markers.
-Think of trail markers as a more intentional jumplist that only populates when you tell it.
-No more smashing `<C-o>` to get where you need to go.
+While they share some similarities with the [jumplist](https://neovim.io/doc/user/motion.html#jump-motions), trail markers offer a more intentional approach.
+They populate only when you instruct them to, eliminating the need to repeatedly press `<C-o>`/`<C-i>` to find your desired location.

-Trail markers are a hybrid of marks and the jumplist.
+In essence, trail markers blend the functionalities of marks and the jumplist, providing a powerful navigational tool within your Neovim workflow.

 TODO: include video